Manual memory management: Resource acquisition is initialization

 Manual memory management has one correctness advantage, which is that it allows automatic resource management via the resource acquisition is initialization (RAII) paradigm.

 This arises when objects own scarce system resources (like graphics resources, file handles, or database connections) which must be relinquished when an object is destroyed – when the lifetime of the resource ownership should be tied to the lifetime of the object.
 Languages with manual management can arrange this by acquiring the resource during object initialization (in the constructor), and releasing during object destruction (in the destructor), which occurs at a precise time.
-This is known as Resource Acquisition Is Initialization.
+This is known as Resource Acquisition Is Initialization (RAII).

 This can also be used with deterministic reference counting.
-In C++, this ability is put to further use to automate memory deallocation within an otherwise-manual framework, use of the shared_ptr template in the language's standard library to perform memory management is a common paradigm. shared_ptr is not suitable for all object usage patterns, however.
+In C++, this ability is put to further use to automate memory deallocation within an otherwise-manual framework, use of smart pointers in the language's standard library to perform memory management is a common paradigm.
+In languages like Rust which enforce strict ownership, RAII becomes the default behavior for managing resources.